DeWayne Bruce: WCW Power Plant

 Bruce was the head trainer at WCW's developmental school, the WCW Power Plant.
 While Bruce has been criticized for his intense workout sessions while in charge of the WCW Power Plant, he is also remembered in a positive light, especially when recounting many of the notable performers he trained during his tenure in WCW, such as Bill Goldberg, Big Show, Chuck Palumbo, Mark Jindrak, Sean O'Haire, Mike Sanders, Stacy Keibler, Daffney and Torrie Wilson.

 Batista recounted his encounter with Bruce in his WWE-produced DVD, Batista Unleashed.
 Batista claims that, when he went for an open tryout at the WCW Power Plant, Bruce drilled him into the ground with an intensely-grueling workout regimen, causing him to throw up viciously.
 Despite his resistance, Bruce reportedly demanded he continue the tryout due to his look and size, which he did.

 Bruce also made an appearance on Louis Theroux's Weird Weekends, where he forced Louis Theroux to exercise until he got physically sick.

 All Japan Pro Wrestling (1991, 1992)

 During 1991 and 1992, Bruce traveled to Japan to compete for All Japan Pro Wrestling (AJPW), while still under contract with WCW.
-Bruce teamed with a variety of tag-team partners in AJPW, however, much like in WCW, AJPW used Bruce as "enhancement talent" (jobber).
-Despite being used as a jobber, Bruce did have some notable moments in his AJPW tenure.
+Bruce teamed with a variety of tag-team partners in AJPW, however, much like in WCW, AJPW used Bruce as "enhancement talent".
+Despite rarely winning, Bruce did have some notable moments in his AJPW tenure.
 Bruce stopped competing for AJPW in March 1992, and returned to Atlanta, to again work for WCW.